Flood Hazards/Flood Zone Information

-These maps show the 100-year floodplain as it appears on the Federal Emergency Management Agency's (FEMA) adopted Flood Insurance Rate Maps (FIRMs) now in effect.
-To find out if your property is in a flood-hazard area, search the detailed maps that are on file on the 10th floor of City Hall, 333 West Ocean Boulevard, or call 570-6784.
+These maps show the 100-year floodplain as it appears on the now in effect, Federal Emergency Management Agency's (FEMA) adopted Flood Insurance Rate Maps (FIRMs).
+To find out if your property is in a flood-hazard area, review the maps above, check FEMA’s Flood Map Service Center, or call (562) 570-6784.

 Los Angeles County Levee De-certification at Dominguez Channel & Compton Creek

-The Los Angeles County Flood Control District analyzed the Compton Creek and the Dominguez Channel levees to determine if they meet the Federal requirements for flood protection.
-While the levees are structurally sound, they were found to no longer be able to contain FEMA's 100 year flood.
+The Los Angeles County Flood Control District analyzed the Compton Creek and the Dominguez Channel levees to determine if they meet the federal requirements for flood protection.
+While the levees are structurally sound, they were found to no longer be able to contain FEMA's 100-year flood.
 As a result, FEMA will designate these areas as a flood zone, requiring mandatory flood insurance.
-The Flood Control District has begun analysis to develop improvement alternatives to address flood capacity, that include habitat restoration, aesthetic, and recreational improvements.
-For more information, see the Los Angeles County website.
+The Flood Control District has begun analysis to develop improvement alternatives to address flood capacity that include habitat restoration, aesthetic, and recreational improvements.
+For more information, visit the Los Angeles County website.